 What services does CCS offer athletes?

 All OSU students (athletes and non-athletes) are offered Individual, Couples, and Group Counseling, as well as Psychiatric Services.
-Athletes are also welcome to attend our Mental Skills Workshops and weekly Qi Gong (an activity that increases balance, flexibility, and mind-body awareness), both of which will help you better regulate your attention and deal effectively with the internal and external distractions while performing.
+Athletes are also welcome to attend our Mental Skills Workshops, which will help you better regulate your attention and deal effectively with the internal and external distractions while performing.

 How can individual counseling help an athlete?